ibm-cloud-docs/sap/sap-terraform-nw-db2-ansible-existing-vpc.md

     VOL5			= "256"
     ```

 4. Customize your SAP system configuration.
 In the same file, `input.auto.tfvars`, edit the SAP system configuration variables that are passed to the Ansible automated deployment.
-You must enter a sap_master-password = "".

-    The sap_master-password must be 10 to 14 characters long and contain at least one digit (0-9).
-It can only contain the following characters: a-z, A-Z, 0-9, @, #, $, _.
-This password cannot contain `!`.
-It must not start with a digit or an underscore ( _ ).

     For descriptions of the variables, see the `README` [file](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/master/sapsingletierdb2).